AI Creation & Copyright Ownership

 Human Authorship Required

-In March 2025, the U.S. Court of Appeals for the D.C.
-Circuit affirmed that the Copyright Act "requires all eligible work to be authored in the first instance by a human being."
-This landmark decision in Thaler v.
-Perlmutter established that AI itself cannot be an author under current law.
+On March 2, 2026, the U.S. Supreme Court denied certiorari in Thaler v.
+Perlmutter, letting stand the D.C.
+Circuit's ruling that the Copyright Act "requires all eligible work to be authored in the first instance by a human being."
+This is now the definitive final word: AI itself cannot be an author under U.S. law.

 The "Sufficient Human Input" Test